PaulTran47/econ-grad-app-deadlines/README.md

 ### Who are you?

-I'm a fourth-year economics PhD student at the [University of Texas at Austin](https://liberalarts.utexas.edu/economics/gradstudents/plt377).
-I'm also a USAPL powerlifter (510kg total club ٩( ᐛ )و).
-If you want to find out more about me, here's my [personal website](https://paulletran.com).
+I'm a 4th-year economics PhD student at [UT Austin](https://liberalarts.utexas.edu/economics/gradstudents/plt377) studying applications of text analysis in macroeconomics.
+I'm also a USAPL powerlifter (515kg total club ٩( ᐛ )و).
+If you want to find out more about me, visit my [personal website](https://paulletran.com).

 ### Why did you make this website?

-Because of perhaps the most mundane first-world problem: I got tired of searching and navigating through each schools' PhD website individually to skim for the deadline.
+Because of perhaps the most mundane first-world problem: I got tired of searching and navigating through each schools' PhD website individually to skim for the application deadlines.

-There also wasn't any single website that had all the deadlines, so I said screw it and made a GitHub Page for that.
+There also wasn't any single website that had all the deadlines, so I made a GitHub Pages to track and display this information front and centre for myself and future applicants.

 ### Are you going to be adding more schools?